Traveling with Monograms: Combining the Best of Two Travel Styles in One Trip

 See?
 Always a chameleon.

-Note: This post was brought to you as a result of the Monograms trip, a project between Monograms and iambassador.
-As always, all opinions are completely my own – I maintain full editorial control of the content published on this site.
+Note: This post was brought to you as a result of a project between Globus and iambassador.
+As always, all opinions are completely my own and based 100% on my own travel experiences.

-When planning a trip with Monograms, first you have to decide where you want to go – Monograms offers trips on all 7 continents! – and when.
+When planning a trip with Independence by Globus, first you have to decide where you want to go – they offer trips on 5 different continents! – and when.

-Once you've narrowed down then when and where, then you can start planning your trip, either using some of Monograms' pre-planned vacation packages, or by building a “YourWay” Vacation.
+Once you've narrowed down then when and where, then you can start planning your trip using some of Independence by Globus' pre-planned vacation packages.

 Gondolas at dusk in Venice